Sezzary/SilentMath/README.md

 - "Power" menu for deubgging
 - Various utilities pulled from other projects

-All considerations are being made to establish a flexible, readable, and accessible foundation.
-Portability is in mind as a top priority for cross-platform support from inception.

 ### TODOs

-- The decomp must be farther along before the bulk of the porting work can begin.
-More basic things like the boot screen and game menus could be ported already, but it's best to wait for the rest while the decomp is in constunt flux and much of the engine code remains to be deobfuscated.
 - Switch to GCC as the compiler.
 Works on Linux, Windows build has problems and relies on MSVC for now.
+Need MinGW?
 - Forward renderer.
 Basic system abstraction is done, now it needs expansion.
 - Sound system.
 Need to write a `KDC`+`VAB` -> `XM` converter?
 - Parsers for all proprietary game file types.